cloudmesh-community/case/README.md

 **Figure 2:** Prototype 2

+### Cloudmesh Pi Cluster in a Box

+This section describes the design of the box in which we package the cluster ready for shipping or didtribution to students.

 ## Future work

 We will continue to work on the current design, but it is nearing completion, and we have a few more related projects for the future: